 Manufacturers follow sizing charts when producing footwear.
 In stores, buyers can choose the footwear of their liking and choose a size that fits them.
 For the most part though, shoes available in stores are made to “fit everyone” for the assumption that the general consumer has similar foot sizes.
 In reality, however, people have different shoe shapes and sizes thus a “fit for everyone” shoe line does not really exist.
 Because of this, manufacturers may deviate from traditional sizing charts, so shoppers with different needs could also wear their shoes.
 If you go to stores or browse online retail outlets, you can find a range of wide hiking shoes, sandals, dress shoes, and casual footwear readily available.

-When wide hiking shoes are a must
+When wide hiking shoes are a must for men and women